brendansmithacoustics/ONCMATLAB/README.md

 calibrateONChydrophoneSpectra.m is a MATLAB function which takes hydrophone audio data (in counts) and calibration files, along with some user-specified parameters, and returns calibrated spectral data.
 hydrophoneCalibration_master.m is an example MATLAB script which calls this function and plots the result as a spectrogram and time-averaged spectrum.
 The .flac audio file and .txt sensitivity files are provided for example use with this script and function.

+**Download hydrophone data**
+downloadHydrophoneData.m is a MATLAB script using Ocean Networks Canada's MATLAB API client to download hydrophone audio data.
+The script requires the user to specify the location code of the hydrophone and time range of interest.